1m5/1m5-chatty/README.md

     2. stop the program (sudo systemctl stop 1m5-proxy)
     3. Open /home/[user]/1m5/proxy/.1m5/services/io.onemfive.sensors.SensorService/sensors/i2p/router.config and then open i2np.udp.port in firewalld for both udp and tcp (https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-using-firewalld-on-centos-7)
     4. Start program (systemctl start 1m5-proxy)
-8. Verify 1M5 ready for requests after about 5 minutes in 1m5-proxy-log-0.txt
+9. Verify 1M5 ready for requests after about 5 minutes in 1m5-proxy-log-0.txt
+10. Set this 1M5 proxy as your proxy for the browser you wish to use with it.